“Once you learn to read, you will be forever free.”

 • Writing and Reading resources which are accessible

-• Inviting book areas and lending libraries set up
+• Inviting book areas

 • Cross-curricular writing examples